Welcome to today's edition of the Rush 24-7 podcast.

 It's like getting upset over the media being liberal.

-I st I get people emailing me all the time.
+I get people emailing me all the time.

-You believe the way the media is reporting this.
+You believe the way the media is reporting this?

 I always write back, yeah, totally predictable.

-It makes news when they're not biased.
+It makes news when they're not biased or are spewing propaganda.

-As he writes it, uh the treaty envisages that Russia and the U.S. reduce and limit their strategic offensive arms in such a manner that seven years after it's coming into force and further on, the total amount in possession of each of the sides should not exceed one,
+As he writes it, the treaty envisages that Russia and the U.S. reduce and limit their strategic offensive arms in such a manner that seven years after it's coming into force and further on, the total amount in possession of each of the sides should not exceed one, 700 deployed intercontinental ballistic missiles, submarine-launched ballistic missiles, and heavy bombers, 1,550 warheads for these,

-Now that last is the delivery system.
+Now, that last is the delivery system.

 You know, how do you get a nuke or any other kind of bomb to its target?